Back to blog

 4. Regulatory compliance: The telecom industry is heavily regulated.
 MVNEs ensure that all legal requirements and customer protections are met, minimizing the risk of non-compliance.

-Like MVNEs, Mobile Virtual Network Aggregators (MVNAs) buy network access at wholesale rates from one or more carriers and resell this access to multiple MVNOs.
-By securing bulk deals with the carriers, MVNAs can provide smaller MVNOs with network access at better rates than they would be able to negotiate by going direct.
+Mobile Virtual Network Aggregators (MVNAs) buy network access at wholesale rates from one or more Mobile Network Operators (MNOs) and resell this access to multiple MVNOs.
+By securing bulk deals with MNOs, MVNAs can provide smaller MVNOs with network access at better rates than they would be able to negotiate by going direct.

 For more information read our blog: MNO, MVNA, MVNE, MVNO: What’s the difference?